 Command List:

-Command that maps to a remote control button
+Commands that are mapped to a remote control button

 This group of commands maps directly to the infrared remote control keys.
 No parameters are needed for these commands.
 The player handles the commands as if it receives the same IR remote commands.
 For actions that require a multiple-key sequence, such as go to a certain chapter (GOT command followed by multiple numeric key commands and the SEL command), the player responds to each command individually until the last command is received.
-At that time the player shall respond with either OK or ER depending on the result of the action.
+At that time the player will respond with either OK or ER depending on the result of the action.